By the AAEP

 1. What is Equine Piroplasmosis?

-Equine Piroplasmosis (EP) is a tick-borne disease that affects horses, donkeys, mules andzebras.
-The disease is transmitted via ticks or through mechanical transmission by improperly sanitized surgical, dental or tattoo instruments or through the reuse of needles and syringes.
+Equine Piroplasmosis (EP) is a tick-borne disease that affects horses, donkeys, mules and zebras.
+The disease is transmitted via ticks or through mechanical transmission by improperly sanitized surgical, dental or tattoo instruments, through the reuse of needles and syringes, or through the administration of contaminated blood products.
 EP is considered to be a foreign animal disease in the U.S., but it occurs in many other areas of the world.

 2. How is Equine Piroplasmosis spread?

-EP agents are spread by certain species of ticks, which transfer the parasites (Babesia caballiand/or Babesia (Theileria equi) from one horse to another.
+EP agents are spread by certain species of ticks, which transfer the parasites (Babesia caballi and/or Theileria (Babesia) equi) from one horse to another.
 Ticks ingest blood from the infected equine and transfer the parasite to an uninfected equine by feeding on the host, spreading the disease through blood contact.
 Because the disease is spread through blood, EP can also be transmitted through blood transfusion when the source of blood is an infected horse, previously used needles or syringes and other skin penetrating instruments that are contaminated with blood and have not been adequately sanitized between horses (i.e. dental, tattoo and surgical equipment).
-B. equi can be transmitted from an infected dam to her foal.
+T. equi can be transmitted from an infected dam to her foal, although this route of transmission is uncommon.

 3. What are some of the signs of EP?